seanpatton1/Ristorante_Da_Savio/README.md

     Feature | Outcome | Pass/Fail
     --- | --- | ---
-    Page Carousel | Pictures change - they do not change size or alter the page in any other way. | Pass Log In | Unable to log in without log in details - logs in with correct details | Pass invalid email format | tested and was unable to submit an invalid email address in the field | Pass Weak or Wismatched Passwords. | Passwords have to be the same and message appears if common/weak password | Pass "Remember Me" functionality | selected "Remember Me" on multiple log in's. | Pass Updating Account Details | The user is able to change details and save amended information | Pass Reservations In Database | THis is checked in admin and reservations are present | Pass Logged In | Shows the user their profile page with booking information | Pass Logged Out | User cannot view profile page and is unable to book a reservation until logged in | Pass Responsivness | These pages are checked for responsiveness accross all devices | Pass Bookings | Admin users are able to change status of booking which is reflected on the website to the user | Pass Users | All users can only see the profile page and booking - no admin privledges shown | Pass Time | User must select time within 15 minute intervals when booking | Pass User Bookings | The user can see all future bookings and can edit this booking | Pass Links | Links accross the page work as expected | Pass
+    Page Carousel | Pictures change - they do not change size or alter the page in any other way. | Pass Login  | Prevents login without details - logs in with correct credentials | Pass invalid email format | tested and was unable to submit an invalid email address in the field | Pass Weak or Mismatched Passwords | Passwords have to be the same and message appears if common/weak password | Pass "Remember Me" functionality | selected "Remember Me" on multiple log in's. | Pass Updating Account Details | The user is able to change details and save amended information | Pass Reservations In Database | THis is checked in admin and reservations are present | Pass Logged In | Shows the user their profile page with booking information | Pass Logged Out | User cannot view profile page and is unable to book a reservation until logged in | Pass Responsiveness Bookings | Admin users are able to change status of booking which is reflected on the website to the user | Pass
+    Users | All users can only see the profile page and booking - no admin privileges shown | Pass Time | User must select time within 15 minute intervals when booking | Pass User Bookings | The user can see all future bookings and can edit this booking | Pass Links | Links accross the page work as expected | Pass